FonazzaStent/TinyJot/ReadMe.txt

   A window will open and prompt you for FTP configuration parameters.
   Specify here hostname, port, username, password, file name, path on the server where the log file is stored.
-- File – FTP Save (Alt-V), to save editing window content to the remote logfile specified.
+- File â€“ FTP Save (Alt-V), to save editing window content to the remote logfile specified.
-- File – FTP Browse (Alt-B), to browse the FTP server.
+- File â€“ FTP Browse (Alt-B), to browse the FTP server.

 Alt-F to open the command menu.